shiva-00/SOLID-Principles/README.md

 # SOLID Principles in C#

-This repository contains my practice implementations of the SOLID design principles in C#.
+This repository contains my practice implementations of the **SOLID** design principles in C#.

 ## What’s Done So Far

 - **SRP (Single Responsibility Principle)**
-  Folder `SRP/` contains code demonstrating the Single Responsibility Principle.
+  Code samples demonstrating the Single Responsibility Principle are in the `SRP/` folder.

 - **OCP (Open/Closed Principle)**
-  Folder `OCP/` contains code demonstrating the Open/Closed Principle.
+  Code samples demonstrating the Open/Closed Principle are in the `OCP/` folder.

+- **LSP (Liskov Substitution Principle)**
+  Code samples demonstrating the Liskov Substitution Principle are in the `LSP/` folder.

 ## What’s Next

 I will continue adding examples for the remaining principles:
-- Liskov Substitution Principle (LSP)
 - Interface Segregation Principle (ISP)
 - Dependency Inversion Principle (DIP)

-I plan to update this README as I add more content.
+The README will be updated regularly as new content is added.

 ## About SOLID Principles

-SOLID stands for:
+**SOLID** is an acronym for five design principles that help write clean, maintainable, and scalable object-oriented code:

-- Single Responsibility
+- **S**ingle Responsibility Principle
-- Open/Closed
+- **O**pen/Closed Principle
-- Liskov Substitution
+- **L**iskov Substitution Principle
-- Interface Segregation
+- **I**nterface Segregation Principle
-- Dependency Inversion
+- **D**ependency Inversion Principle

-These principles help write clean, maintainable, and scalable code.

----

-### How to Use

-Explore each folder to see code samples and explanations for each principle.